Since late last year, I’ve been thinking about the following quote by Jim Rohn.

 Personally, I have never understood this static world view of happiness and success.
 I want all my friends and family to be wildly successful, even if it means they will be too successful to spend time with me.
 I’d rather their successes inspire me than feel resentment to their good fortune.
 I don’t view happiness and success as a fixed pie.
 When someone else has good fortune, it does not rob good fortune from the others in the group.

-But others don’t feel as I. They align more with Gore Vidal.
+But others don’t feel like I. They align more with Gore Vidal.
 But unlike Vidal, I don’t think they are consciously aware of how they are responding.
 When a member of the group is having good fortune and it isn’t them, they feel threatened.
 And they respond by withdrawing or creating tension where none existed before.
 They need to create a narrative that makes them feel better.
 And often the only way that can happen is for them to replace your presence in their group of 5 with someone else.